dynamsoft-docs/label-recognition-docs/introduction/index.md

    <p>Figure 2 – text-based region inference</p>
 </div>

 T0 is not only a label, but also an inference area with appropriate inference parameters.
-DLR can find the text line L0 that meets the parameters in T0, then calculate more accurate reference coordinates for the target label T1.
+DLR can find the text line L0 that meets the condition in T0, then calculate more accurate reference coordinates for the target label T1.

-### Text recognition model
+### Text recognition engine
-Machine learning is very popular in text recognition.
-However, in some scenarios, there are still misreading of certain characters.
-In order to improve the accuracy and robustness of character recognition, DLR's text recognition engine uses a combination of deep neural networks and traditional feature extraction.
+In order to obtain the most accurate and robust text recognition results, DLR has innovated a `text recognition engine`.
+It combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.

-The DLR installation package contains 4 sets of preset character recognition models, which correspond to different supported character sets.
-It also supports training to generate customized recognition models through specific data sets.

-DLR's recognition model supports both the primary model and the auxiliary model.
-The auxiliary model is mainly trained for some confusing characters.
-In some cases, when the primary model cannot determine which candidate character is more accurate, the auxiliary model will further try to distinguish.
+The text recognition engine of DLR supports one primary model and multiple auxiliary models.
+In the iterative recognition process, DLR will automatically select the smallest CNN-model according to the character sets to be recognized.
+For example, the text of a label contains both numbers and letters, but only numbers in a certain position.
+If it is known by DLR and there is a number-only auxiliary model in the directories, DLR will automatically select the number-only model for best results.
+Additionaly, DLR also supports training to generate customized recognition models through specific data sets.
+In some cases, there are still misreading of certain characters.
+Then traditional image feature of each character will be captured to further distinguish.

 ### Regular Expression
-In order to improve the accuracy of text recognition, DLR supports setting different regular expressions for different regions including label or text line.
+In order to improve the accuracy of text recognition, DLR supports setting different `regular expressions` for different regions including label or text line.
 Through regular expressions, DLR can quickly find recognition errors and perform effective error correction to improve accuracy.
 For example, if a character that does not conform to a regular expression is recognized at a specific position in a string, DLR will perform multiple iteration attempts on the character to obtain the best result.

 ### Various processing modes
 In order to cope with various scenarios, DLR has designed a variety of processing modes at different stages of the algorithm to maintain great scalability.
 For example, the `BinarizationModes` provide different image binarization methods, and the `RegionPredetectionModes` provide different pre-detection methods for the reference region.
 These Modes can be configured not only through API, but also through a template file.
 Furthermore, the implementation of these modes can be customized according to customer scenarios and seamlessly integrated with SDK.